Pre Employment Drug Testing: Everything You Need to Know

 Workplace Drug Testing

 Drug testing is the most effective way for employees to discover if applicants or current workers are using drugs.
 Workplace drug testing can be used to detect recent drug and alcohol usage, and can increase the safety of the workplace for all employees.
-Screening employees for drug usage can also help employers save a great deal of money, as drug usage has been linked with increased health care and short-term disability claims.
+Screening employees for drug usage can also help employers save a great deal of money, as drug usage has been linked with increased health care costs and short-term disability claims.

 Most private employers are allowed to institute a drug-testing program in whatever way it best fits their needs.
 When an employer chooses drug testing via urinalysis, testing can be performed in a health unit located at their worksite, in a doctor's office, or at another location selected by the employer.
 Whatever form of drug testing is chosen, a chain-of-custody form needs to be used to fully document how a specimen was handled and stored.